 - Small heart shape out of white

 Each piece has a hole in the corner to hang your swing tag by the collar with ribbon.
-This hole also helps making matching up the shapes a breeze.
+This hole also helps to make matching up the shapes a breeze.
 Place your red heart shape over the white and glue into place.

-Trim the excess paper away with a craft knife or scissors.
+Trim the excess paper away from the cardstock heart with a craft knifeor scissors.

-Add a length or ribbon to secure the swing tag to your dog’s collar and this is done.
+Add a length of ribbon to secure the swing tag to your dog’s collar and this DIY Beanie Baby costume is done!

 See?!?
 He’s just so SERIOUS!